Dexagod/SoSy-2025---Bashlib-demo/content/5_conclusion.md

 <!-- * Bashlib provides the necessary functionality to integrate Solid in CLI workflows. -->
 <!-- * Bashlib can perform automated background tasks for multiple profiles. -->

-BashLib provides the required functionality to integrate (existing) CLI workflows into the Solid ecosystem, providing a simple interface for authentication, authorization, and data management.
+BashLib provides a base set of utilities to help integrate command-line workflows in the Solid ecosystem, providing a simple interface for authentication and authorization management and mapping commonly used utilities for data management.
-Supporting both the spec-complient interactive authentication flow and the implementation-specific background authentication flows, in combination with management of multiple authentiated sessions, Bashlib can be used to integrate any combination of professional and personal workflows interchangeably.
+Supporting both the specification compliant authentication flow and the Solid-server specific authentication-token based flow, Bashlib aims to be both future-proof and provide support for automated background workflows.
+Similarly the support for both authorization systems aims to allow integration throughout the full Solid ecosystem.

-By bridging the gap between the Solid ecosystem and CLI-based automation, BashLib lowers the entry barrier for developers and system administrators to integrate Solid in new and existing workflows.
+Bridging the gap between command-line workflows and the Solid ecosystem, BashLib lowers the barrier to entry for developers and systems administrators to integrate both new and existing workflows for data management into the Solid ecosystem.